joestrong/accelerometer-shooter-game/README.md

-# bieber-shooter-game
+# accelerometer-shooter-game
 Use your phone to control the crosshair on your desktop.
-Shoot Bieber!

 # Getting started

 1 - Clone the repo
 ```
-git clone git@github.com:joestrong/bieber-shooter-game.git
+git clone git@github.com:joestrong/accelerometer-shooter-game.git
-cd bieber-shooter-game
+cd accelerometer-shooter-game
 ```
 2 - Install dependancies
 ```